Patents by Inventor Rudiger Hartert

 Inventors: David R. Hand, Rudiger Hartert, Christian Bottger

-• Patent number: 7153790
+• Publication number: 20060073753

-Abstract: A penetration-resistant material is described to include at least a double layer of woven fabric, wherein the double layer includes a first layer of fabric composed of a first set of threads having 3.5 to 20 threads/cm, having a linear density of at least 210 dtex, and composing at least 65% of the first layer fabric weight, and a second set of threads comprising 0.5 to 16 threads/cm and having a linear density of at least 50 dtex, with the second set of threads being transverse to the first set of threads, and the ratio of the number of threads/cm of the first set to that of the second set is greater than 1:1, and a second layer of fabric composed of a first set of threads having 0.5 to 16 threads/cm and having a linear density of at least 50 dtex, and a second set of threads having 3.
+Abstract: A penetration-resistant material is described to include at least a double layer of woven fabric, wherein the double layer includes a first layer of fabric composed of a first set of threads having 3.5 to 20 threads/cm, having a linear density of at least 210 dtex, and composing at least 65% of the fabric weight, and a second set of threads comprising 0.5 to 16 threads/cm and having a linear density of at least 50 dtex, with the second set of threads being transverse to the first set of threads, and the ratio of the number of threads/cm of the first set to that of the second set is >1, and a second layer of fabric composed of a first set of threads having 0.5 to 16 threads/cm and having a linear density of at least 50 dtex, and a second set of threads having 3.

 Filed: September 2, 2003

-• Patent number: 7132131
+• Publication number: 20040142617

 Filed: September 8, 2003

-Inventors: Christian Kurt Böttger, Rüdiger Hartert, Kurt Rainer Stolze, Jan Jager, Henk van de Ven, Peter Gerard Akker
+Inventors: Christian Kurt Bottger, Rudiger Hartert, Kurt Rainer Stolze, Jan Jager, Henk van de Ven, Peter Gerard Akker